rafiq10/design-patterns-in-go/README.md

 ## 2. BUILDER
+- A builder is a separate component used for building an object
 - Some objects are simple and can be created in a single constructor call
 - Other objects are more complicated to creae them at once
 - Having a factory function with 10 arguments is not productive
 - Instead, opt for piecewise (piece-by-piece) constructions
 - Builder provides an API for constructing an object step-by-step
+- To make builder fluent, rerturn the receiver - it allows chaining actions/methods
+- Different facets of an object can be constructed with different builders working in tandem via a common struct
+-

 ## 2.1 Creational Builder
 - Fluent interfaces enable to chain calls together